AnotherMajid/AnotherMajid/README.md

  - 💬 and also Ask me about C/C++, Matlab, Python, Javascript, Qt & QML.

- - 📫 How to reach me: you can find my Tweeter and LinkedIn in my GitHub profile.
+ - 📫 How to reach me: you can find my email in my GitHub profile.

  - 😄 Pronouns: He/him